-As a flutist, Dr. Eisenreich has performed regularly with the Florida Grand Opera, Florida Sunshine Pops, Walenstein Symphony Orchestra, and has performed with the New World Symphony and Pittsburgh Symphony.
-She has also had the opportunity to perform and record with top artists including George Benson, Michael Feinstein, Dave Grusin, Dee Dee Bridgewater, Mark O’Connor, Terence Blanchard, Jon Secada, Patti Austin, Arturo Sandoval, Nestor Torres, Sammy Figueroa, Pharrell Williams, and groups including Take 6 and Tiempo Libre.
-As an advocate of new music, she enjoys working with emerging composers and premiering new works.
-She is the 2011 recipient of the Co-op Press Recording Grant and has recently been named a Co-op Press Recording Partner.
+Dr. Cassandra Eisenreich is Associate Professor of Flute and Music Education at Slippery Rock University.
+She is the principal flutist with the Butler Symphony Orchestra (Butler, PA) and has performed with the Florida Grand Opera, Florida Sunshine Pops, and New World Symphony.
+She has also performed and recorded with top artists including George Benson, Michael Feinstein, Dave Grusin, Dee Dee Bridgewater, Mark O’Connor, Terence Blanchard, Jon Secada, Patti Austin, Arturo Sandoval, Nestor Torres, Sammy Figueroa, Pharrell Williams, Josh Groban, Lou Gramm and groups including The Jacksons, Evanescence, Take 6, and Tiempo Libre.

 As a chamber music artist and an advocate of new music, she enjoys working with emerging composers, commissioning, and premiering new works.
 She has performed locally and abroad at numerous conferences and events including a recent world premiere at the beautiful Ghent Opera House in Belgium.
 Dr. Eisenreich has won National and International competitions through the National Flute Association and International Low Flute Festival and is a Trevor James Alto Flute Artist.

 As a private teacher, Dr. Eisenreich’s flute students have won national competitions through the Marcel Moyse Society and the National Flute Association and have been admitted into prestigious music programs and ensemble festivals around the world.
 She has served as the chair of the National Flute Association Pedagogy Committee, a group that recently published a diverse list of graded repertoire and studies to assist flute teachers of all levels in selecting diverse literature for their students.